MattPicDev/mtg-collection-builder/README.md

 - **Foil tracking**: Track both regular and foil versions of cards with separate pricing
 - **Collection management**: Clear, replace, or merge collections
 - **Performance optimized**: Fast sorting and smooth UI transitions
+- **Sortable collection table**: Click column headers to sort collection by any criteria with visual feedback

 ## Installation